-Along the way, Brooks helped with the development of Dement, who set UCLA's single-season saves record (264).
+Along the way, Brooks helped with the development of Dement, who set a single-season UCLA saves record of 264, which was broken in 2013 by Hill.
 Dement registered a program-record 22 saves in an 8-3 win over UC Davis on Feb.
 21, 2010.
 At seasons' end, she earned second-team All-MPSF honors.

 Brooks served as an assistant coach with the UCLA men's and women's water polo teams for three seasons prior to his appointment as the head coach of the women's program (men's assistant in 2006, 2007 and 2008; women's assistant in 2007, 2008 and 2009).
 He also served as an undergraduate assistant coach with the men's program in 2004.
 Brooks helped lead the women's program to NCAA championships each spring and guided the men's program to the 2004 NCAA title.

 In his three seasons as an assistant coach with the women's program, Brooks' work with goalkeepers Emily Feher (2007) and Brittany Fullen (2008, 2009) proved instrumental to UCLA's national championship finishes.
-Fullen established a new single-season saves record as a junior, totaling 237 stops in 2008 (that record was later broken by Dement in 2010).
-The previous season, Feher recorded a 4.96 goals against average in 25 games before securing first-team All-America honors for the third consecutive season.
+Fullen made 237 saves in 2008, a single season school record at the time.
+The previous season, Feher recorded a 4.96 goals against average in 25 games before securing First-Team ACWPC All-America honors for the third consecutive season.

 An undergraduate assistant on the men's water polo coaching staff in 2004, Brooks helped Joe Axelrad develop into the one of the nation's premier goalkeepers, leading UCLA to the NCAA Championship that fall.